rgruzdd/data-types-strings-task-3-student-template/README.md

-# Data types.
+# Data Types.
 Strings.
 Task 3

 Implement a function that receives a string and replaces all `"` symbols with `'` and vice versa.